thomasantony12/Sample-project/README.md

 # Sample-project
-Testing a sample project with react and postgress sql
+Testing a sample project with react and postgress SQL

+# completed testing